mconlon17/vivo-add-cities/README.md

 Each city has a name, a state, a latitude and a longitude.

 Look up the state in VIVO.
-If not found, throw an error -- all the states need to be in VIVO.
+All the states need to be in VIVO.
 Will link to the default states as provided in a VIVO distribution (dbpedia URLs)

-## Note
+## Notes

 There's nothing US specific about this code.
 The data file contains US cities.
 Edit the data file to add cities of interest in provinces or regions of interest.